TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Service and Struct

 Do not generate the specified endpoints.
-See the guide to [omitting endpoints](../guide/omitting-endpoints).
+See the [Omitting Endpoints Guide](../guide/omitting-endpoints).

 Possible values of `endpoint`: